nickfox/GpsTracker/README.md

 ![gpstracker](https://raw.githubusercontent.com/nickfox/GpsTracker/master/gpstracker_small.png)Gps Tracker v4.0.3
 -------------

-##### Google Map Gps Cell Phone Tracker
+##### Google Map Gps Cell Phone Tracker Server

 This project allows you to track cell phones periodically.
 For instance every minute or every five minutes.
-You can watch the cell phone being tracked in real time using google maps and you can store and reload routes easily.
-The map display page is built using bootstrap which makes the page responsive and also uses bootswatch which gives you the choice of 17 differeent themes.
-There are 4 clients, ios, android, windows phone and java me.
+You can watch the cell phone being tracked in real time using Google Maps and you can store and reload routes easily.
+The map display page is built using bootstrap which makes the page responsive and also uses bootswatch which gives you the choice of 17 different themes.
+There are 4 clients, iOS, Android, Windows Phone and Java ME.

 You have the choice of two server stacks.
+Either using:
+1. ASP.NET with SQL Server

+   or
+2.  using PHP with your choice of:
+  * MySQL
+  * PostgreSQL
+  * SQLite

-Either using asp.net and sql server or using php and mysql.
-Both are now in the same download but you only need to use one.
+Both stacks are now in the same download but you only need to use one.

+By default the Tracker server is set up to use the included SQLite database.
+If you want to use one of the other supported database systems, edit the dbconnect.php file included with the Tracker Server.

+**Note:** This is only the server portion of the system.
+You will also need a client app running on your phone.
+Have a look at the Quick Start Guide in the link below for information on how to get the client apps.

 If you need help, please go to: